PiSCSI/piscsi/os_integration/proxyarp/README.md

 `/usr/share/piscsi/network/`.
 Substitute unique UUIDs, the physical NIC, and the physical Ethernet MAC in the templates, copy them to `/etc/NetworkManager/system-connections/` with mode `0600`, then reload NetworkManager.
-The bridge MAC must remain distinct from the DaynaPort TAP MAC.
+The bridge MAC must remain distinct from the emulated client MAC on `piscsi0`.
 The equivalent commands are:

 ```sh
 ethernet_mac=$(cat /sys/class/net/eth0/address)